How To Create A Powerful Tagline For Your Site

 - It needs to reflect your brand persona.

 - It should engage with your target audience.

 A good tagline gives you the opportunity to communicate your purpose and your brand’s persona in a way that resonates with your target audience.
 It should be consistent with your value proposition and communicate something lasting and meaning about the brand.
 Here are three examples of effective taglines that clearly communicate benefits of the brand.

 - It’s just long enough – A maximum of six to eight words.

-Toms has a tagline that is 15 words long and so it is too long to display adjacent to the site ID.
-Although the tagline is powerful because it communicates how the brand is acting in a socially conscious manner it may be missed by many visitors because it is below the fold.
+Toms has a tagline that is 15 words long which is too long to display adjacent to the site ID.
+Although the tagline is powerful as it communicates how the brand is acting in a socially conscious manner.
+It may be missed by many visitors because it is below the fold.

 The Accor Hotels tagline “Feel Welcome” might be a reasonable slogan for a TV commercial, but on a website it fails to tell you enough about the website.

 - They communicate differentiation and a clear benefit.

 The discount supermarket Lidl, for example, uses its own brand name as a replacement to the word “little” to cleverly get across the brand promise that you don’t have to compromise on quality even though prices are lower than other major supermarkets.